 MOV Check: They are supposed to be located beyond the line fuse (though possibly not always).
 In this case, where the line fuse blows or circuit breaker trips but there is no visible damage to the MOV(s), the simplest test may be to just temporarily remove the MOV(s) and see if the problem goes away.

-See figure 1 for location of the surge protections device which is located in the unit control box area.
-Note that in some units, the surge protection device was not used.
+See figure 1 for location of the Surge Protections device in the unit control box area.

-Figure 28.
-Fan Motor Surge Protection Device (-01 and 02 builds only)
+Figure 27.
+Fan Motor Surge Protection Device (XC21-XXX-230-05 Only)